Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 One can also see that a patching disc~$\Pi'$ associated with~$M_1\xmapsto{\eta\circ\zeta^{-1}}M_1'$ can be obtained from~$\Pi$ by a small perturbation of rectangles having one of the sides on~$y_j$ (see the second move in Figure~\ref{two-more-moves-fig} for an example of what happens with~$\Pi$).

-The numbers~$n_1$ and~$n_2$ in the definition of the complexity of~$\Pi$ are unchanged in the passage from~$\Pi$ to~$\Pi'$, whereas~$n_3$ drops by~$1$, since~$x$ is now an occupied level of~$M_1$.
+In the passage from~$\Pi$ to~$\Pi'$, the numbers~$n_1$ and~$n_2$ in the definition of the complexity of~$\Pi$ are unchanged, whereas~$n_3$ drops by~$1$, since~$x$ is now an occupied level of~$M_1$.
 Hence, a simplification of the patching disc occurs.